awmlee/pylpo/README.md

 ## To Do:

 Remove pythoncom, it really shouldn't be necessary.
+Compile into small executable.
+Clean up code

 ## Who: